sverweij/dependency-cruiser/doc/options-reference.md

 - :bulb: If your webpack config exports an array of configurations, dependency-cruiser will only use the resolve options of the first configuration in that array.
+- :warning: at this time webpack configurations in ES module format (.mjs) are _not_ supported.
+- :bulb: other formats of webpack configurations (TypeScript, yaml, livescript(!), json5 etc.) only work when the function is available that hacks nodejs into accepting the language type.
+  This should already be the case in order for `webpack-cli` to parse the config in the first place, so that _should_ hardly be an issue.
 - :bulb: For more information check out the the [webpack resolve](https://webpack.js.org/configuration/resolve/) documentation.